-Online Mental Health and Trauma Concentration
+Online Mental Health and Trauma Pathway

 Redefine what it means to live with mental illness, addiction and/or trauma.
-Become a social work leader prepared to practice in a variety of settings that support mental wellness and recovery by earning a Master of Social Work (MSW) online with a concentration in Mental Health and Trauma.
+Become a social work leader prepared to practice in a variety of settings that support mental wellness and recovery by earning a Master of Social Work (MSW) online with a pathway in Mental Health and Trauma.

 As a student in the MSW@Denver program, you will learn theory and develop skills to support clinical decision-making processes that are anti oppressive and trauma informed.
 This includes curriculum specific to differential diagnosis and the Diagnostic and Statistical Manual of Mental Disorders that challenges pathology by reframing “symptoms” as responses.

-Why Specialize in Mental Health and Trauma?
+Why Mental Health and Trauma Focus?

 Mental health, substance use and trauma are public health concerns that intersect and have no boundaries regarding age, gender, socioeconomic status, race, ethnicity, sexual orientation or ability.
 These concerns must be addressed both locally and globally to improve access to behavioral health care that is equitable, inclusive and effective.